kevinguebert/kevinguebert-netlify/content/2018/06/2018-06-17-understanding-logical-operators-with-nonboolean-objects.md

 ---
 title: "Understanding Logical Operators with Non-boolean Objects in Javascript"
-path: "/2018/06/17/understanding-logical-operators-with-nonboolean-objects"
+slug: "understanding-logical-operators-with-nonboolean-objects"
 date: "2018-06-17T23:24:34.000Z"
 tags: ["Coding","Technology","Tutorials"]
+draft: false
+template: "post"
-excerpt: "Usually with logical operators in Javascript, one would use boolean checks.
+description: "Usually with logical operators in Javascript, one would use boolean checks.
 For example:

     if (true) {
         // do this
     } else {
         // do that
     }

 With these operations, we can..."
 ---